Proud Boys rally in Portland is latest test for police

 Patriot Prayer, a gun rights and pro-Second Amendment group, had organized many of the rallies, drawing interest from white supremacists and white nationalists.

-Its leader, Joey Gibson, might not attend Saturday's event because he is wanted on criminal rioting charges related to an event on May 1, when fights erupted among Patriot Prayer members at a Portland bar.
-He told NBC News he expected to turn himself in to authorities on Friday.
+Its leader, Joey Gibson, might not attend as he was wanted on criminal rioting charges related to an event on May 1, when fights erupted among Patriot Prayer members at a Portland bar.
+He turned himself in to authorities on Friday and was released Friday evening.

 Gibson was also in the spotlight earlier this year when a local news outlet, the Willamette Week, reported he shared friendly text messages with the police commander of the department's rapid response team.